OOPSpam/blog/_posts/2024-08-20-spam-protection-for-wpdiscuz.md

 ![hCAPTCHA](/blog/assets/posts/hcaptcha-wpdiscuz.png "hCAPTCHA")

-Unlike reCAPTCHA, [hCAPTCHA ](https://www.oopspam.com/hcaptcha-alternative)is not built into WPDiscuz.
-However, you can use the official hCAPTCHA WordPress plugin which supports WPDiscuz. hCAPTCHA and reCAPTCHA work similarly and share the same limitations.
-The most notable difference is privacy: hCAPTCHA is considered a privacy-friendly alternative to reCAPTCHA. hCAPTCHA integration comes with two types: Visible and Invisible.
+[hCAPTCHA ](https://www.oopspam.com/hcaptcha-alternative)is not built into WPDiscuz, but you can use the official WordPress plugin, which supports it.
+It works similarly to reCAPTCHA but is more privacy-friendly and offers visible or invisible options.

-Once the hCAPTCHA plugin is installed, navigate to **hCaptcha → Integration** and enter your Site Key and Secret Key.
-To obtain these keys, follow these steps:
+After installing, go to **hCaptcha → Integration** and add your Site Key and Secret Key from hcaptcha.com (create an account, register your site, and generate the keys).

-* Visit the hCAPTCHA website at hcaptcha.com and sign up for an account.
-* Once logged in, navigate to the **Sites** section and click **Register a new site**.
-* Fill in your website name and domain, then choose your hCAPTCHA type: **Checkbox** (visible) or **Invisible**.
-* After completing registration, hCAPTCHA will generate a unique **Site Key** and **Secret Key** for your website.
-Copy and keep them in a secure location.

-If you are still getting spammed after trying reCAPTCHA, it is a good practice to try hCAPTCHA as well.
-It’s free and easy to set up.
-In some cases, however, switching between CAPTCHA solutions doesn’t change much, as spammers can bypass both nowadays.
+If reCAPTCHA is not stopping spam, hCAPTCHA is a good free alternative.
+However, like reCAPTCHA, advanced bots can still bypass it.

 ### **Simple CAPTCHA**